Quickguides

 • potential beneficiaries of State aid measures; or

-• as competitors of firms receiving illegal State subsidies.
+• competitors of firms receiving illegal State subsidies.

-A failure to identify unlawfully paid State aid may result in lengthy Commission investigations and eventual repayment of State subsidies received plus interest.
-Businesses, particularly in countries where in general aid to industry is sparse, are becoming increasingly aware of their right to challenge unlawful subsidies paid to their overseas competitors in breach of the Treaty on the Functioning of the European Union (the "TFEU").
-It is therefore critical for businesses to examine the possibility that State aid may arise in the context of their own transactions or for attacking any suspected unlawful State aid measures that competitors may receive that could distort fair competition.
+A failure to identify unlawfully paid State aid may result in lengthy European Commission investigations and eventual repayment of State subsidies received, plus interest.
+Businesses, particularly in countries where in general aid to industry is sparse, are becoming increasingly aware of their right to challenge unlawful subsidies paid to their overseas competitors in breach of the Treaty on the Functioning of the European Union (TFEU).
+It is therefore critical for businesses to examine the possibility that State aid may arise in the context of their own transactions or for challenging any suspected unlawful State aid measures that competitors may receive that could distort fair competition.

 3. The criteria for State aid